Contrastive Test-Time Composition of Multiple LoRA Models for Image Generation: Introduction

-While existing concept LoRAs function as plug-and-play plugins for pretrained models, integrating multiple concept LoRAs to facilitate the joint composition of those concepts presents several challenges.
-The ability to blend a diverse set of elements, such as various artistic styles or the incorporation of unique objects and personas, into a cohesive visual narrative is crucial for leveraging compositionality \cite{huang2023composer, lake2017building,zhang2023adding}.
-For example, imagine a situation where you have pre-trained LoRA models that each represent a cat and a dog in a specific style (see Fig. \ref{fig:teaser}).
-The goal could be to combine these two models to generate an image of the cat and dog against various backgrounds or scenarios.
-However, the process of merging multiple LoRA models to create new, composite images has proven to be challenging, often leading to unsatisfactory results (see Fig. \ref{fig:teaser}).
-Attempts to combine LoRA models have been made, such as using a weighted linear combination of multiple LoRAs \cite{ryu2023low}, but these efforts have often generate undesired outcomes where often one of the LoRA concepts is ignored.
-Other approaches \cite{shah2023ziplora, huang2023lorahub} train coefficient matrices to merge multiple LoRA models into a new one.
-However, these methods are limited by the capacity to merge only a single content and style LoRA \cite{shah2023ziplora} or by performance issues that destabilize the merging process as the number of LoRAs increases \cite{huang2023lorahub}.
-Other methods, such as Mix-of-Show \cite{gu2023mix}, necessitate training specific LoRA variants such as embedding-decomposed LoRAs (EDLoRAs), moving away from the conventional LoRA models prevalent within the community.
-They also depend on controls like regions defined by ControlNet \cite{controlnet} conditions, which restrict their capability for unsupervised generation.
+While existing LoRA models function as plug-and-play adapters for pre-trained models, integrating multiple LoRAs to facilitate the joint composition of concepts is an increasingly popular task.
+The ability to blend a diverse set of elements, such as various artistic styles or the incorporation of unique objects and people, into a cohesive visual narrative is crucial for leveraging compositionality~\cite{huang2023composer,zhang2023adding}.
+For example, consider a scenario where a user has two pre-trained LoRA models, representing a cat and a dog in a specific style (see Fig. \ref{fig:teaser}).
+The objective might be to use these models to generate images of this particular cat and dog against various backgrounds or in different scenarios.
+However, using multiple LoRA models to create new, composite images has proven to be challenging, often leading to unsatisfactory results (see Fig. \ref{fig:teaser}).